OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-19.md

 ## Luke 19:33

-As they were untying the colt, its owners asked them, “Why are you untying the colt?”
+As they were untying the colt, the owners questioned them, “Why are you untying the colt?”

 ## Luke 19:34